jburzynski/TypeGenDocs/source/converters.rst

 Converter collections
 =====================

 Converter collections (or chains) are used in TypeGen to perform a conversion between naming conventions.
-There are 2 types of converter collections: *name converter collection* (for *name converters*) and *type name converter collection* (for *type name converters*).
+There are 2 types of converter collections: *member name converter collection* (for *member name converters*) and *type name converter collection* (for *type name converters*).
 A converter collection defines a chain of converters that will be used to convert names.

 For example, a converter collection containing two converters (in this order): **UnderscoreCaseToPascalCaseConverter** and **StripDtoConverter** (which removes the "Dto" suffix), will convert the name **MY_CLASS_DTO** in the following way: